sillyhatday/GAMEBOY-MBC5-2MB/README.md

 Feel free to do whatever you wish with this design.
 I want everyone to enjoy the Gameboy in whatever way they can.
 I'm looking at starting Kofi page.

 **CHANGE LOG**

+08/04/23
+Changed fill edge limits to right values for new KiCad version.
+Changed Sillyhatday rear label to be more subtle.

 10/03/23
 Updated the top edge cut drill hole.
 Doesn't quite fit in shells with the top stud properly.
 It should now, but is untested.